Thinking about planning a trip to paradise but wondering “is Tulum Mexico safe”?

 9. Think before you drink

-Even if you’re traveling to Tulum with friends or family, the more you drink, the more vulnerable you become.
+Even if you’re traveling to Tulum town with friends or family, the more you drink, the more vulnerable you become.
 While that midnight swim after the bars seems like a good idea, if you’ve been drinking, avoid the water and try to stay coherent to make it home in one piece.

 10. Give up your belongings if someone asks for them